vorpalgame/vorpal/README.md

 Currently we are working an implementation with raylib but ebitten or other engines could be implemented as well.
 The event system and game/training logic are decoupled from the concerns of the multimedia engine.

+Sample
+Why a Tarot card sample?
+Well, it's fun but this is the kind of problem set that emphasizes the development of the mechanics and not of implementing game logic.
+For example, we need to ask users for input, capture keystrokes, draw to different layers for a board and cards on it, and play sounds for cards flipping and shuffling.
+What we don't want to focus on, at least at first, is implemeting rules and states for a game.
+Even a simple game like Solitaire has to have logic based on what column a card is in and what numeric value and color the cards are.
+That can all be done easily enough once the Vorpal engine is in place and all the events are implemented but it isn't the focus of the project.

 ![image](https://github.com/vorpalgame/vorpal/assets/3209869/7b4df18f-e7f5-4941-8439-a79fa20584da)